Azure-Samples/Speech-Service-Actions-Template/documentation/2-train-an-initial-model.md

 GitHub Action workflows stored in the `.github/workflows/` directory will run when triggered.

-To view the GitHub Actions workflow:
+To view the **SpeechTrainDataCICD** workflow:

 1. Open `.github/workflows/speech-train-data-ci-cd.yml`.
 1. Review the code in the workflow.
 1. Go to the [GitHub Actions documentation](https://help.github.com/en/actions/reference/workflow-syntax-for-github-actions) to learn how to develop workflows.

-### View the model
+### View the workflow run

-The **SpeechTrainDataCICD** workflow is configured to trigger on a merge to master that includes changes to any of the training data  in the `/training` folder.
-When training data is updated for the first time, the data from the `/training` folder is used to build the initial Custom Speech model.
-This initial model will be used as an accuracy benchmark to compare against future models.
+The **SpeechTrainDataCICD** workflow is configured to trigger on a merge to master that includes changes to any of the training data  in the `training` folder.

-To confirm the execution of the workflow:
+To view workflow run for your Pull Request:

 1. Navigate to the **Actions** tab of your main repository.
 1. Select **SpeechTrainDataCICD** on the left navigation menu.